-11⁄4 cups tapioca starch (approx.) 1⁄4 tsp. sea salt (approx. - salt to taste) Carbonated water - plain, not club soda
+11⁄4 cups tapioca starch (approx.)

+1⁄4 tsp. sea salt (approx. - salt to taste)

+Carbonated water - plain, not club soda

 Combine the flour and salt in a bowl.
 Stir in about 1/4 cup of water.
-The "dough" is difficult to mix; you may have to stir it and then let it rest a few seconds, then stir again and let rest, etc. The

-"stuff" is very weird.
+The "dough" is difficult to mix; you may have to stir it and then let it rest a few seconds, then stir again and let rest, etc. The "stuff" is very weird.
 Keep adding water, about one tbsp. at a time, until the dough is of a consistency that cracks when stirred, but liquefies readily when left alone, add more water, and you can pull the spoon through it slowly without it stopping.
 To bake the wafers, it's critical to use a silicone baking pad, placed in a flat baking pan.
 This stuff has ruined many a Teflon-coated pan.
 Drop teaspoonfuls of the mixture about 2" apart on the silicone pad and let it spread out.
 Set aside enough time that you're around the kitchen and can make several pans.
 Bake at 375 degrees for 25 minutes, or until they just begin to turn golden around the edges.
-It may take another 5-10 minutes before they are done, perhaps depending on the phase of the moon and your birth sign and windspeed.
+It may take another 5-10 minutes before they are done, perhaps depending on the phase of the moon and your birth sign and wind speed.
 Once you have determined the time it takes in your oven, just use that and set your timer for each batch.
 If you make several batches, you usually have to continue to add a little water to maintain consistency.
 Allow to cool before packaging them up.
-Makes about $1\frac{1}{2}$ to 2 dozen wafers.
+Makes about 11⁄2 to 2 dozen wafers.
 These sometimes tend to get hard to chew if stored too long, so it's great to make them the day before you start the diet.
 This recipe is rewarding, but difficult to get crackers of the proper consistency.
+If they are too firm or chewy, microwave them for about 30 seconds.
 You may have to try it a few times to get it right.
-This is Dr. Shrader's favorite because they help break up the boredom of the LDA Diet, so try to take the time to make these!
+This is Dr. Shrader's favorite because they help break up the boredom of the LDA Diet, so definitely try to take the time to make these!